asafo/kuventory/README.md

 # kuventory
-KubeVirt dynamic inventory script and auto-provisioner for ansible
+KubeVirt dynamic inventory script and auto-provisioner for Ansible